 Spiking with Scopolamine does occur.
 The drug makes victims confused and causes black-outs and it is used for date-rape and robbery.
 Watch your drinks in bars and do not accept drinks or cigarettes from strangers.

 The Police around the tourist areas routinely shakedown backpackers in attempts to solicit bribes or steal cash.
-If this happens to you, make as much as a scene as you can.
+If this happens to you, make as much of a scene as you can.

 There are also a lot prostitutes and drug dealers operating.
 When I was there in 2015, I heard several accounts of drug dealers inviting backpackers to bars to negotiate and then pulling guns on them.